Cores of Ariki-Koike algebras: Generalized cores and abaci

 \subsection{Uglov map}

 Let ${\bf s}\in \overline{\mathcal{A}}^l_e$.
 We now show how to associate to a reduced $(e,\mathbf{s})$-core $\ulambda$ a certain $e$-core partition that we denote by $\tau_{e,{\bf s}} (\ulambda)$ and conversely.
-This construction uses a map defined by Uglov \cite[\S 4.1]{Ug} (see also \cite[\S 3.1]{Yv} ) which associates to any $l$-partition associated to a multicharge, a certain partition.
+This construction uses a map defined by Uglov \cite[\S 4.1]{Ug} (see also \cite[\S 3.1]{Yv} ) which associates a partition to any charged $l$-partition.
 We will be interested in the restriction of this map to the set of reduced $(e,\mathbf{s})$-cores.

 Let $\ulambda$ be an $l$-partition.
 We consider the $l$-abacus $(L_{s_{1}} (\lambda^1),\ldots,L_{s_l} (\lambda^l))$.
 Then we construct an associated $1$-abacus as follows.
 For each $c=1,\ldots,l$ and for each black bead in position $k$ of the abacus $L_{s_{c} }$, we write